zakrogh/Library.Solution/README.md

 ## Description

 _This program allows the user to create book, author, book copy, and patron objects which are all stored in a local database.
-The user can then assign cook copies to patrons_
+The user can then assign book copies to patrons to "checkout" books._

 ## Setup/Installation Requirements
 * _Install dotnet core._